Youtube Facebook Twitter Instagram

 Newtown Park is one of Toowoomba's premier parks covering an area of 30 acres (12ha).

-Bounded by Holberton, Taylor, Tor and Pottinger Streets, the park is popular for revelling in the delights of the gardens, enjoying family activities, and participating in sport or fitness pursuits.
+Bounded by Holberton, Taylor, Tor and Pottinger Streets, the park is popular for reveling in the delights of the gardens, enjoying family activities, and participating in sport or fitness pursuits.

-For more information about this wonderful space, visit the Queensland State Rose Garden website.
+For more information about this wonderful space, visit the Queensland State Rose Garden website or to book the hall for events, please visit the garden profile in the community directory.

 Newtown Park is home to the *award-winning Queensland State Rose Garden with more than 2000 roses and over 250 cultivars planted in various displays and collections.
 The peak months to see these blooms are October and November, however, the roses can be viewed from October through to April.
 Queensland State Rose Garden is located off Holberton Street while a sealed car park and community hall are both accessible off Pottinger Street.

 Local residents and Friends of the Queensland State Rose Garden volunteers contribute towards the garden's development, making it a very successful community project.